MusicDin/kubitect/docs/troubleshooting.md

 tcp        0      0 192.168.113.200:<b>80</b>      0.0.0.0:*         LISTEN      <b>1897</b>/haproxy
 </pre>

-If you see more than one process, kill the unnecessary one:
+If you see more than one process, kill the unnecessary process:
 <pre>
 kill <b>1976</b>
 </pre>

-*Note: You can kill all of them and one will be recreated by HAProxy.*
+*Note: You can kill all HAProxy processes and only one will be automatically recreated.*

 #### Solution 2:

-Check HAProxy configuration file (`haproxy.cfg`) that it doesn't contain 2 frontends bound on the same port.
+Check the HAProxy configuration file (`haproxy.cfg`) that it does not contain 2 frontends bound to the same port.